 However, a very high intake of peanut butter can increase weight and sodium content in the body, both of which are harmful to the heart.
-So, the conclusion is that consuming the recommended amount of organic peanut butter can help the heart, while overeating can harm it.
+So, the conclusion is that consuming the recommended amount of organic peanut butter can help the heart while overeating can harm it.

 Helps Manage Blood Sugar

 One of the significant peanut butter uses relief for many diabetic patients and people who rely on low-carb snacks.
-Peanut butter has low carbohydrate levels and is rich in protein and fibre.
+Peanut butter has low carbohydrate levels and is rich in protein and fiber.
 Munching over a few peanuts or consuming a slice of whole wheat bread with organic peanut butter is an excellent snacking option compared to oily snacks.
-Studies have emphasised the fact that regular intake of organic peanuts helps control blood glucose levels.
+Studies have emphasized the fact that regular intake of organic peanuts helps control blood glucose levels.